Chemotion/ChemOrc/README.md

 > :warning: be sure about what you want to do!

-You can uninstall everything created by chemCLI by running: `chemotion` > `advanced` > `uninstall`.
+You can uninstall everything created by chemCLI by running: `./chemCLI` > `advanced` > `uninstall`.
 Last you can simply delete the downloaded binary itself.

 ## Updating the Tool